bot-app/trading/docs/configuration.md

 If you used the [Quick start](docker_quickstart.md#docker-quick-start) method for installing the bot, the installation script should have already created the default configuration file (`config.json`) for you.

-If the default configuration file is not created we recommend to use `freqtrade new-config --config config.json` to generate a basic configuration file.
+If the default configuration file is not created we recommend to use `trading new-config --config config.json` to generate a basic configuration file.

 The Freqtrade configuration file is to be written in JSON format.